II: Reading Data & IPEDS

 • Download and save this folder wherever you usually keep class folders

-• I personally use my Desktop, but you can use your Documents folder etc. if you wish
+• Here we use Desktop, but you can use your Documents folder etc. if you wish

 • You can rename the folder if you’d like (but please don’t rename the internal folders)